-If you are addicted to heroin then it is in your best interests, and the interests of those close to you, to seek treatment at a heroin rehab in Melbourne as soon as possible.
+If you or your loved one is addicted to heroin or any other drug, it’s of extreme importance that you step up before things get farther from your hands.
 The sooner you can tackle the issue, the sooner you will be able to get your life back on track.

 What Happens During Heroin Withdrawal Treatment?